Ontario Hockey Association: Stanley Cup

-As senior-level play became professional, Stanley Cup challenges would become impossible for amateur teams to win.
+As senior-level play became professional, Stanley Cup challenges by the amateur clubs ceased, having been banned from play against professionals.
 After the introduction of the Allan Cup in 1908, clubs from the OHA would compete for that instead.
 The Ontario Professional Hockey League started to play in 1908 for senior-level men's pro hockey teams in Ontario.
 Champions of the OPHL would continue to challenge for the Stanley Cup.
 The senior-level men's league of the OHA is today composed of the six teams of Allan Cup Hockey.

 1920s to 1970s

 In 1924, the OHA voted to keep its ban on professional coaches in amateur hockey.
 When Queen's University at Kingston hired a full-time athletic director, OHA secretary W. A. Hewitt felt that the OHA should allow the director's involvement with the hockey team despite him being a paid professional.
 Hewitt proposed an amendment to the constitution which would allow the executive to scrutinize any coach and decide on the registration.
 The amendment was rejected by delegates who remained against any professionals in the OHA.
 Two years later, Hewitt brought up the issue again and argued that, "the original intention of this rule was to control the [professional] coach, not exterminate him".
 His constitutional amendment was subsequently approved in the late-1920s.

 When the OHA contract with Arena Gardens was up for renewal in the late-1920s, some executives preferred the Ravina Gardens where teams could get 50 per cent of the gate receipts, compared to only 35 per cent of the gate receipts at the Arena Gardens.
 Hewitt argued that 35 per cent of a larger arena in an established part of the city would be more profitable than 50 per cent of a smaller arena under construction in a newer part of the city.
 Hewitt promised to negotiate a better deal, in exchange for the contract with Arena Gardens to be renewed on a year-by-year basis.
 The OHA signed multiple five-year contracts with Maple Leaf Gardens, in which all Toronto-based teams in the OHA played home games at the arena, except for the University of Toronto teams.